The International Engineering School: Faculty

 TAU's Faculty of Engineering was established six years ago by merging three research departments.
 Over 30 of the 52 Engineering Faculty members are fellows of international professional associations such as the IEEE.
 Moshe Kam, the current president of the IEEE, is an alumnus of the Engineering Faculty.

 Academic Ranking

 According to the Academic Ranking of World Universities, TAU's Engineering faculty ranks in the top 100 in the world.
-According to the Academic Ranking, TAU performed #32 in Mathematics, between 51–75 in Physics and #28 in Computer Science.
+According to the Academic Ranking, TAU performed #32 in Mathematics, between 51 and 75 in Physics and #28 in Computer Science.